couchbaselabs/ToDoLite-iOS/tutorial.md

 2. The Table View should show a checkmark for Profiles in that List

 In `ShareViewController.h`, notice that the class implements the  `CBLUITableDelegate` protocol.
 Nothing new there, we can implement the `tableView:didSelectRowAtIndexPath:` method:
-- using the `indexPath` of the selected row to fetch the corresponding document from the dataSource
+- using the `indexPath` of the selected row to fetch the corresponding document from the dataSource’s rowAtIndexPath method
-- create a new variable called `members` storing the members of that List (remember `list` is a property on that class)
+- create a new array variable called `members` storing the members of that List (remember `list` is a property on that class)
+- create a new variable named `selectedUserId` that’s the documentID of the user that was selected
-- check if doc id of the selected Profile is in the members array (if YES, remove it, if NO, add it)
+- check if the `selectedUserId` value is in the members array (if YES, remove it, if NO, add it)
+- set the `members` property of the list to the new value
-- save the list
+- save the newly updated list object
 - add a log statement to print the response from the save operation
 - tell the Table View to redraw itself with `reloadData`